After hanging my Christmas wreath over my mantel, I felt like it was missing something. My solution was this DIY wooden wreath sign!

 For the sign, inexpensive plywood works well.
 I found a piece that was 4′ x 4′ so I just needed to cut off a foot since I wanted my sign to be 3′ x 3′.

-Home Depot offers a free cutting service which made it so much easier (especially since last time I used the table saw a piece went flying and hit my windshield).
+Home Depot offers a free cutting service which made it so much easier (especially since the last time I used the table saw a piece went flying and hit my windshield).

 Once I had my plywood cut to size, I printed about my artwork.
-It could be printed at a a printshop on a large 3’x3′ paper (probably the easiest choice), but I tiled the artwork and printed it at home.
+It could be printed at a printshop on a large 3’x3′ paper (probably the easiest choice), but I tiled the artwork and printed it at home.

 You can download the PDF file for the wreath here –> wreath-art-3×3

 I painted my boards a slightly off-white color and gave them two coats of paint.